axieinfinity/ronin-documentation/docs/validator/setup.md

 RONIN_PARAMS=--http.api eth,net,web3,consortium --miner.gaslimit 100000000 --miner.gasreserve 2000000

-# Key for acknowledging deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains, without 0x
+# Private key of the bridge operator, used for acknowledging deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains, without 0x.
-BRIDGE_OPERATOR_PRIVATE_KEY=xxx
+BRIDGE_OPERATOR_PRIVATE_KEY=insert-your-operator-private-key

-# Only Trusted Org need to set it otherwise leave it empty, without 0x
+# Private key of the bridge voter (also known as "governor") without 0x.
+Only governor roles need to set this, otherwise you can leave it blank.
-BRIDGE_VOTER_PRIVATE_KEY=
+BRIDGE_VOTER_PRIVATE_KEY=insert-your-voter-private-key
 ```

-* Restore snapshot (We can’t sync from the scratch)
+4. Download the snapshot.

 ```
 cd ~/.skymavis/chaindata/data/ronin/